ember-fastboot/fastboot-aws/README.md

 S3 by setting environment variables.

-Create an environment and give it the name of the S3 bucket as well as the key to the JSON file you created and uploaded:
+Create an environment and give it the name of the S3 bucket as well as the name of the JSON file you created and uploaded (i.e., `fastboot-deploy-info.json`):

 ```sh
 eb create --envvars FASTBOOT_S3_BUCKET=<s3-bucket>,FASTBOOT_S3_KEY=<s3-key>